kenneth558/Arduino_DHTs_on_Interrupts_Unleashed-and-pin-detailer-/README.md

 More can be said, but I'm running out of time tonight.
 Let me just post some working code for you to mold to your needs.
 This is c++, so it is free.
 An assembly code version awaits until I see an interest demonstrated by [a] potential customer/employer[s].
 Please let me know if that is you!

 I merely got this functional, not beautiful.
 It is not intended for first-project newbies who need handholding modifying the code to real-life needs.
 That said, feel free to try anyway.
 Please ensure your main code does not disable interrupts for more than roughly a microsecond at a time, since a four microsecond delay is all it takes to corrupt the data stream.

-Files you need to place in your sketch directory:

-	Arduino_DHTs_on_Interrupt_steroids.ino
-	ISRs.h
-	misc_maskportitems.h
-	structs.h